xbmc/repo-plugins/plugin.video.synopsi/README.markdown

 **Contribution**

 We really appreciate any help possible.
-Our ultimate goal is to build the best and easy to use system for ours parents so they can enjoy the same benefits as if they would be geeks (and they will stop calling us every time when something doesn’t work).
+Our ultimate goal is to build the best and easy to use system for ours parents so they can enjoy the same benefits as if they would be geeks, and not call us every time every time something goes wrong.
 We hope we will find more enthusiasts who could help us to achieve this goal.